JulianGriffin11/Excel_Projects/Payday Perspectives/README.md

 #### 💡 Insights
 - **Indeed** and **LinkedIn** led as the top platforms for job postings in North America.
-- Internationally, postings were more distributed across platforms many sites.
+- Internationally, postings were more distributed across many different platforms.

 <img src="../Media/PP3.png" alt="Job Postings by Role and Platform" width="60%" />